 Wide Area Search (24 hours);

-Other approved equivalent classes, as recommended by the CTO and approved by the Board of Directors
+Other approved equivalent classes, as approved by the ASRC Credentialing Board.

-Serve as a member of the Command Post or Base Staff on one incident within the last three years.
+6. Serve as a member of the Command Post or Base Staff on one incident within the last three years.

+Receive a favorable simple majority vote of the member’s Group;

+Be proposed for Incident Staff/Search Manager IV certification by the Group Training Officer through the Conference Training Officer at an ASRC Board of Directors meeting and receive a favorable simple majority vote;

-B. Recertification
+C. Recertification

 Incident Staff/Search Manager IV qualified members must meet the following recertification requirements every three calendar years:

 Document a total of at least 3 shifts in staff positions, on a total of at least three ground SAR incidents, during the three years immediately prior to the date of application for re-certification.
 Simulations may be counted toward re-certification requirements.

+Continuing education may only be used for a total of 2 shifts.

 The requirements for one shift may be fulfilled with 12 hours of category II continuing education.
 (One hour of qualifying category II CE will include an hour of classroom instruction or teaching the following SAR related topics: law enforcement, EMS, medical, Fire, hazardous materials, emergency management, disaster management, weather.)

 The requirements for two shifts may be fulfilled with 24 hours of category I continuing education or one shift with 12 hours.
-(One hour of qualifying category I CE will include an hour of classroom instruction or teaching the following SAR topics; any topic listed in COQ, FTM, FTS, FTL, MSO, PSO, ICG, or leadership training.
+(One hour of qualifying category I CE will include an hour of classroom instruction or teaching the following SAR topics; any topic listed in COQ, FTM, FTS, FTL, MSO, PSO, ICG, or leadership training

-Continuing education may only be used for a total of 2 shifts.

 Receive a favorable vote of the ASRC Board of Directors.

-This recertification process does not preclude an IS/SM-IV being brought before the ASRC Board of Directors for Review as needed at any time.

 In the event the IS/SM-IV does not receive a favorable vote, they will be put on an immediate suspension as IS/SM-IV.
 The Board of Directors will prepare a letter stating the reasons for the suspension if for reasons other than non-compliance with section 1.
 The IS/SM-IV may choose to dispute matters in writing or in person at the next Board of Directors meeting.
 After a presentation by the suspended staff member the BOD will go into a closed session for deliberations.
 The BOD may reverse the suspension by a simple majority vote.

 The review cycle period shall begin the first January of the year following the IS/SM-IV’s initial certification.

-C. Knowledge and Performance Specifications
+D. Knowledge and Performance Expectations

 SAR Operations